-When this happened, the magnificent walls that make up the stuðlagil canyon came to light.
+When this happened, the magnificent walls that make up the stuðlagil canyon came to light, and just like that, one of the top things to in Iceland was created!
 Since then, they have been nicknamed the "Glacial Gates in Iceland."
 And no wonder why!
 When you look at it, you will have the chance to see some imposing walls made of basalt columns—turquoise waters from the glacial rivers running down the valley.
-The whole view may seem like the Valhalla is wide open and ready for you.
+The whole view may seem like Valhalla is wide open and ready for you.

 Access to Stuðlagil Canyon is quite simple; what's more, you have a car park at your disposal nearby.
 Even so, you have to walk about five minutes along the river bank to reach the area.
 There are somewhat steeper parts with steep slopes, so try to be cautious and wear the right clothes and shoes.
 This official access will allow you to see the canyon from a viewpoint, at the top of the river and not from the ground.
 Later in this post, we will show you how to go down to the river.

 GPS coordinates of Stuðlagil Canyon: 65.1635 ° N, 15.3073 °